trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

     installed client, so do not reopen it as an `acquireRelease` close slice without new SDK evidence.
-  - Shared text-completion stream iteration and the Mistral content assertion are complete.
+  - Shared text-completion stream iteration and the Mistral content assertion are complete, and the Effect AI stream-part adapter now uses `effect/Match`.
     The remaining provider-layer item is parity-backed Effect AI adapter work, not a direct SDK swap.
 - Scratch-note follow-ups:
   - `Term` / compact client term serialization is complete for base schema, gateway translation, and pure term helper switches.
 Future work should